EVERYONE TELLS

 I do not have to respond right away (if at all).
 Most often I’ll need :

-• To take the time to process what happened & how I feel about it
+• to take time to process what happened & how I feel about it

 — If YES, am I willing to face it head on without shame or S-H?